-Total loans included in agreements receivable that would have otherwise been past due at December 31, 2021, but whose terms have been renegotiated is \$5,236 (2020 - \$7,412).
+Total loans included in agreements receivable that would have otherwise been past due at December 31, 2022, but whose terms have been renegotiated is \$5,816 (2021 - \$5,236).
 In order to address current market conditions, we have provided extensions on our standard terms to relieve liquidity pressure on builders.
-At December 31, 2021, we have identified \$3,346 (2020 - \$2,378) in agreements receivable which are in arrears.
-Due to the uncertain economic conditions surrounding COVID-19, Melcor recognizes that our counterparties' credit risk could be negatively impacted.
-Since we keep in constant contact with our builders and work with them on extensions, we do not consider any balances to be at risk of not being collected.
+At December 31, 2022, we have identified \$4,685 (2021 - \$3,346) in agreements receivable which are in arrears.
 At this time, the impact to our risk for agreements receivable and expected credit loss rate for our agreements receivables is not considered material because we retain title.
-Melcor will continue to monitor change to the economic environment during these uncertain times and as such estimates could be subject to changes and such changes may be material.